chec/commercejs-examples/templates/guide-template.md

 ## Deployment

-Add additional notes on deployment steps
+Add notes on deploying project on live system.

 ## Built With